Endowed Care Cemeteries: FAQs

 Q: Are non-perpetual care (non-endowed) cemeteries regulated by any other state agency?

 There is no state agency that regulates non-perpetual care cemeteries.
 However, the State Health Department will step in if the cemetery in question poses a health hazard to the community and the Attorney General's Office Consumer Protection Division, (505) 827-6060, will investigate deceptive trade practice violations.
-Individual Counties and Cities also regulate cemeteries and should be contacted.
+Individual Counties and Cities also regulate cemeteries and should be contacted directly.

 Q: Can I bury on my own property?